Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Mechanisms

 \subsection{Players' Performance}

-To ensure the accuracy of our measurement of players' genuine attitudes toward the LGB community, it is crucial to assess whether shifting away from Graves to other characters impacts players' performance.
+To ensure that our estimates capture behavioral responses to the disclosure rather than strategic considerations, it is crucial to assess whether shifting away from Graves to other characters impacts players' performance.
 If there are performance costs, our estimates could be biased toward zero, as players might continue using Graves for strategic considerations.
-Moreover, if players switch characters primarily for convenience, our analysis might unintentionally capture a different phenomenon instead of the intended social stigma.
+Moreover, if players switch characters primarily for convenience or strategic reasons, our analysis might capture a different phenomenon unrelated to the disclosure.

 We employ difference-in-differences identification and estimation strategies to assess the impact of players abandoning Graves on their performance.
-We gauge players' performance by their daily win rate, which measures the percentage of matches won out of their total engagements.
-Our analysis focuses on the $840$ prior-users of Section \ref{subsec_players_skills}, who are classified into treated or control groups based on their responses to Graves' disclosure.
+We gauge players' performance by their daily win rate.
+Our analysis focuses on the $953$ prior-users of Section \ref{subsec_players_skills}, who are classified into treated or control groups based on their responses to Graves' disclosure.
 We consider two different definitions of the treatment, sorted by their intensity.
-In the first version, labeled \textit{moderate reduction}, we classify as treated those players who decreased their average pick rate for Graves following his disclosure by at most $75\%$ of their pre-treatment average pick rate (the number of treated units is $244$).
-In the second version, labeled \textit{substantial reduction}, we classify as treated those players who reduced their average pick rate for Graves by $75\%$ to $100\%$ post-disclosure (the number of treated units is $451$).\footnote{\ Figure \ref{fig_players_graves_reduction} in Appendix \ref{app_results} shows the distribution of percentage reduction in average pick rates for Graves from pre-treatment to post-treatment among prior users.} In both scenarios, the control group remains the same and consists of the $145$ prior users who did not reduce their average pick rate for Graves following his disclosure.
+In the first version, labeled \textit{moderate reduction}, we classify as treated those players who decreased their average pick rate for Graves following his disclosure by at most $10$ percentage points (the number of treated units is $522$).
+In the second version, labeled \textit{substantial reduction}, we classify as treated those players who reduced their average pick rate for Graves by $10$ to $100$ percentage points (the number of treated units is $256$).\footnote{\ Figure \ref{fig_players_graves_reduction} in Supplementary Information \ref{app_figures_tables} shows the distribution of changes in average Graves’ pick rates between the pre- and post-disclosure periods among prior users.} In both scenarios, the control group remains the same and consists of the $175$ prior users who did not reduce their average pick rate for Graves following his disclosure.

 Under the standard assumptions of parallel trends and no anticipation \parencite[see, e.g.,][]{roth2023s}, we can identify the average treatment effect on the treated (ATT) using observable data.
 The parallel trend assumption posits that the performance of treated and untreated players would have evolved similarly if Graves' disclosure had not occurred.
 While we cannot formally test this assumption, the findings of Section \ref{subsec_graves_performance} and Section \ref{subsec_players_skills} provide substantial support for its plausibility.\footnote{\ Moreover, we demonstrate below the absence of pre-treatment differences in trends by reporting placebo estimates of the ATT that are not statistically different from zero.
 This is often viewed as a natural plausibility check, although even if pre-trends are perfectly parallel, this does not necessarily guarantee the satisfaction of the post-treatment parallel trends assumption \parencite[see, e.g.,][]{roth2023s}.} As for the no anticipation assumption, it stipulates that in the weeks preceding the disclosure, players' performance did not change due to the incoming Graves' disclosure.
 The plausibility of this assumption was thoroughly discussed in Section \ref{subsec_coming_out_event} and Section \ref{subsec_main_results}.